 About

 I'm a freelance journalist and non-fiction author covering environment, health and climate.
-My first book, Choked: Life and Breath in the Age of Air Pollution, was published by the University of Chicago Press in 2019, and my second, Plastic Inc., is forthcoming with Avery/PRH in 2026.
+My second book, Plastic Inc.: The Secret History and Shocking Future of Big Oil's Biggest Bet, is forthcoming with Avery/Penguin Random House in February 2026.
+My first, Choked: Life and Breath in the Age of Air Pollution, published by the University of Chicago Press, was named one of 2019's best by The Guardian and was a finalist for the National Association of Science Writers' Science in Society book award.
 My writing has appeared in publications including the New York Times, National Geographic, the Guardian, Scientific American, HuffPost and Yale Environment 360, and I'm a former longtime Associated Press reporter.
 I'm American but have lived in London for many years. www.bethgardiner.com

 Featured Work